What happens in a planning meeting?

 Which applications go to Committee?

-The Council's Code of Best Practice for Planning and Licensing Committee, set out above, confirms that Planning and Licensing Committee delegates authority to officers to determine planning applications submitted to the authority apart from those which meet certain criteria.
+The Council's Code of Best Practice for Planning and Rights of Way Committee, set out above, confirms that Planning and Rights of Way Committee delegates authority to officers to determine planning applications submitted to the authority apart from those which meet certain criteria.
 The list of applications which must be reported to Committee for a decision is set out below:

 Where and when are Committee meetings held?

 Meetings are normally held every six weeks at County Hall on Loughborough Road, West Bridgford, Nottingham.
-As detailed above, during the coronavirus pandemic, the Council’s scheduled committee meetings have been cancelled.
-However, it is intended to hold virtual meetings of Planning and Licensing Committee to deal with any urgent decisions that are required during this period.
-The dates of any such meetings are included within the County Council meeting diary.
+As detailed above, over the last year the Council’s scheduled committee meetings were held virtually to deal with planning decisions that were required during this period.

 Who may speak?